notesoncards/notesoncards.github.io/outline-the-index-card-method-by-robert-persig.md

 ## Overview

-The Index Card Method is a technique developed by Robert Persig, widely known for his philosophical work "Zen and the Art of Motorcycle Maintenance."
+The Index Card Method is a technique developed by **[Robert Persig](https://en.wikipedia.org/wiki/Robert_M._Pirsig)**, widely known for his philosophical work _[Zen and the Art of Motorcycle Maintenance](https://en.wikipedia.org/wiki/Zen_and_the_Art_of_Motorcycle_Maintenance)_.
 It is a structured approach to problem-solving and organizing thoughts using index cards.

 ## Steps of the Index Card Method